HireDale/daleydose/prescription-add-alts.md

 ![Daley Dose Add Alternative](/assets/images/daley-dose-home-window-parts-alt.png)

+Adding **alternative options** to medication entries provides a fallback when the pharmacy runs out of the prescribed medication between the time of issuing the order and the patient arriving at the pharmacy.
+This ensures the patient still receives treatment for their condition without requiring you to re-prescribe a different medication.

+**NOTE:** This is completely optional.

 To add an alternative option to a medication entry in the current prescription, follow these steps:

 1. Select the medication entry you want to create an alternative for, then select the **Add Alternative** button (**Alt+**) on the **Prescription** tab to view the [**Add Alternative** window](/daleydose/window-add-alternative).